mariekekortsmit/ToDoList/README.md

     ```
     You don't need a new object `_lock` for this as you can just use `lock(this)` instead.
 6. Dependency inject which database to use.

-[TODISCUSS:]

 7. Implement the Mediater Pattern.
-Look for inspiration in the existing code base.
-   Current code uses the `Mediatr` package.
+Use the `Mediatr` package.

-   Question: how to debug this? together with dependency injection?
-As you're not seeing where it is passed.

 8. Unit tests.

-    - How do you debug unit tests?
-So how can i see whats inside result?
-    - What else to unit test.
-MediatRExtensions?
-Not done in BCI.
+[TODO:]

 9. making sure that the interface down to the database is async.
 --